DEVANG ARVIND SHAH

 74

-From 2022 - present, we have been developing a process to create limestone from industrial leftovers and solar energy.
 The system is zero waste, circular, and follows principles of biomimicry.
 Because it sequesters carbon dioxide from air and water, our lab created limestone is potentially carbon negative.

 By using local water obtained from rain, air, or tap, the end result is literally colored by the region in which it is created.